WDI-SEA/react-development-course-materials/04-APIs and Heroku/02-introduction-to-APIs-lecture.md

 - APIs can provide us with data that we wouldn't otherwise be able to create ourselves.

-- As we move into building single-page applications, we'll be relying more on both third-party APIs and APIs that we can create using back-end programming languages.
+- As we move into building single-page applications (SPAs), we'll be relying more on both third-party APIs and APIs that we can create using back-end programming languages.

 </aside>